 When I visited last time, I saw was a bar chart indicating the kids’ favorite color of autumn leaves (red won, with yellow coming in second and brown a distant third.)
 And on another were drawings students had done to depict their favorite scene of the children’s classic book, Make Way for Ducklings.
 Down the hall kids had made collages of leaves they brought from home, with captions indicating from which kind of tree each leaf had fallen.
 And on the door were hand-made posters inviting children to participate in the food drive with illustrations of the types of products being sought.

 Simple?
 Hardly.
 Through visuals on the wall, children were being educated about statistics (polling), literature (the book), science (trees) and social responsibility (the food drive).
 And it was all colorful, easy to understand and appealing.

-Are your walls being put to good use?
+When you think about the way you communicate with employees, ask yourself: Are your walls being put to good use?
 Are your posters as effective?
 Take a trip to your nearest school to learn more.